InsightByte/ApacheNifi/Manage NiFi using Rest APi/README.md

 # How to manage/interact with NiFi using the Rest Api endpoints.

 NiFi Rest Api documentation can be found at https://nifi.apache.org/docs/nifi-docs/rest-api/index.html

-A processor has 3 States **RUNNING, STOPPED & DISABLED**
+### A processor has 3 States **RUNNING, STOPPED & DISABLED**

+### And to be able to change it's state you will need to do the following:
-1 - You need to find the processor ID (use PG Name and Processor Name).
+1. You need to find the processor ID (use PG Name and Processor Name).
-2 - Find the current Version of the Processor.
+2. Find the current Version of the Processor.
-3 - Find current state.
+3. Find current state. (this )
-4 - Build Payload.
+4. Build Payload.

 ## Export some parameters
 ```